 It's simple, easy to use and allows you to remove the tick without having to touch it.

-Dog tick removal is necessary as ticks are a nasty irritant to your dog and your family.
+Removing ticks from dogs is necessary as ticks are a nasty irritant to your dog and your family.
 Check your dog daily to see if a tick has taken up residence and is using your dog as a feeding host, which indicates the need for dog tick removal.

 A tick has eight legs and is a member of the arachnid family.
 There are several types of ticks and they all carry diseases.
 Some of the diseases transmitted to humans and dogs include Lyme disease, Ehrlichiosis, and Rocky Mountain spotted fever.
 None of these illnesses is an experience you or your pets deserve.